pkali/scorch_src/Manuals/MANUAL_EN.md

 It works in such a way that if the hit is exactly on the center point of the tank `EnergyDecrease` receives the maximum value for the weapon, and for each pixel of distance from the center of the tank this value is reduced by 8.

-For example, if a hit with the Baby Missile weapon hits the center of the tank perfectly, it will lose exactly 88 units of energy (plus what it loses falling after the explosion).
+For example, if **Baby Missile** hits the center of the tank perfectly, it will lose exactly 88 units of energy (plus what it loses falling after the explosion).
 If you hit with the same weapon at a distance of 10 pixels from the center of the tank, the loss will be only 8 units.

 And here are the values of maximum energy loss for individual weapons.
 If a weapon explodes several times, each explosion is calculated independently (additional values in the table):